 Why Use a Post-Call Survey?

-Training tools like call recording and Listen, Whisper, Barge can only get you so far in a call center.
+Training tools like call recording and Listen, Whisper, Barge can only get you so far in a contact center.
 You can improve your internal processes, are you actually listening to your customers?
-By implementing a post-call survey in your call center, you can use actual feedback from actual prospects and customers that can dramatically benefit your business.
+By implementing a post-call survey in your contact center, you can use actual feedback from actual prospects and customers that can dramatically benefit your business.